TWA2Jerry/Python/README.md

 # Python
 Notes for Python

+Pre-Code

+    Attributes of Python
+        - Python is an interactive language, which means we don't actually have to compile it.
+        - Python is white space based, which means we don't need semi-colons as compared to C, instead, we just need the appropriate white space or indentation levels for each line of code.
+        - Python is dyanmic - this means that our variables don't need to be initialised as a certain data type. e.g, Instead of initialising x by using "int x = 5", we can just do "x = 5".
+As such, WE CAN CHANGE THE TYPE OF VALUE HELD BY VARIABLES.
+For example, in C, if we declare int x = 5, this means we can't then assign "Hello" as the value of x.
+On the other hand, in Python, we can have x = 5, then declare, later on, that x = "Hello".

 Mathematics

-    It should be noted that in python, assigning a string to a variable does not require brackets.
+    It should be noted that in python, assigning a string to a variable does not require brackets. #C doesn't need this either does it?
+It's only for printing as far as I recall...
     Floats

         Floats are automatically recognised when we put decimal points after the number, or even just a decimal point at the end.